KRFOSS/kali-docs/arm/samsung-chromebook/index.md

 ## Kali on Samsung Chromebook - User Instructions

-If all you want to do is run Kali on your Samsung Chromebook, follow these instructions:
+To install Kali on your Kali on your Samsung Chromebook, follow these instructions:

 1. Get a fast microSD card or USB drive with at least 16GB capacity.
 Class 10 cards are highly recommended.
 2. [Put your Chromebook in developer mode](http://www.chromium.org/chromium-os/developer-information-for-chrome-os-devices/acer-c720-chromebook), and enable USB boot.